-A student can't earn a BA and a BS simultaneously.
+A student cannot earn a BA and a BS simultaneously.
 A student completing two majors, one leading to the BS degree and the other leading to the BA degree, is asked to choose which of the degrees to receive, and then graduates with one degree and two majors (choice of degree may depend on Liberal Arts hours).
 The only situation in which a student may be awarded two different baccalaureate degrees simultaneously is by completing all requirements for both a BMus or BFA and either a BA or a BS, including the relevant integrative studies hours for each.
-Students who have already earned a baccalaureate degree, either at Houghton College or elsewhere, may earn a second baccalaureate degree by completing all Houghton College requirements for the degree and earning at least 30 credit hours in residence at Houghton College, the second degree must be a different degree, e.g., a BS earned subsequently to a BA.
+Students who have already earned a baccalaureate degree, either at Houghton College or elsewhere, may earn a second baccalaureate degree by completing all Houghton College requirements for the degree and earning at least 30 credit hours in residence at Houghton College subsequent to the awarding of the first degree.
+If the first degree was granted by Houghton College, the second degree must be a different degree, e.g., a BS earned subsequently to a BA.
 The cumulative grade point average of work subsequent to the first degree must be 2.0 or higher.
 As with all Houghton degrees at least half of the hours for the major must be earned from Houghton; however, they do not all need to be earned subsequent to the first degree.